jmigpin/editor/README.md

 		```
 - Limitations:
 	- `String()` and `Error()` methods are not annotated to avoid endless loops (the annotation would recursively call the method again).
-	- Go supports multi-value function assignment.
+	- fixed ~~Go supports multi-value function assignment.
 These statements are annotated but give a compilation error later:
 		```
 		func myfunc1() (int,int) { return 1, 2}
 		func myfunc2(a int, b int) {}
 		...
 		myfunc2(myfunc1()) // assumes myfunc1 returns 1 arg (compilation err)
 		```
 		The annotator assumes myfunc1 returns 1 value.
-For this to be solved the annotator would have to become substantially slower with type analysis.
+For this to be solved the annotator would have to become substantially slower with type analysis.~~
-	- Constants bigger then `int` get the `int` type when assigned to an `interface{}` https://golang.org/ref/spec#Constants.
+	- fixed ~~Constants bigger then `int` get the `int` type when assigned to an `interface{}` https://golang.org/ref/spec#Constants.
 		Consider the following code that compiles and runs:
 		```
 		a:=uint64(0)